 “Delayed Reaction Series” is the title that Herbert Hofmann prizewinner Lin Cheung of Great Britain chose for her carved stone brooches.
 According to the jury, the “Non Plus” brooch describes events after the EU referendum and the ongoing debate about Great Britain’s future in relation to Europe.
 Other brooches in this series, the jurors opine, allude to political and social changes and the associated emotions.
 The jury says that Lin Cheung’s artworks are a political statement which is “exemplary for questions of our time and our relationship to its values.”

-The prizes commemorate Dr. Herbert Hofmann, who initiated the Special Show in 1959.
+The prizes commemorate Dr. Herbert Hofmann, who initiated the Special Show “Schmuck” on the International Crafts Fair Munich in 1959.
 Over 900 international jewelry designers participated this year.
-The pieces are selected by an annually changing curator.
-This year’s curator is Hans Stofer, director of the jewelry class at Burg Giebichenstein in Halle.
+The pieces for the special show “Schmuck” are selected by an annually changing curator.
+This year’s curator was Hans Stofer, director of the jewelry class at Burg Giebichenstein in Halle.